The Wolves (song)

-"The Wolves" is the debut single by British singer-songwriter Ben Howard, from his first studio album, Every Kingdom.
+"The Wolves" is the debut single by the English singer-songwriter Ben Howard, from his first studio album, Every Kingdom.
 The song was written by Howard and produced by Chris Bond.
 It is a re-recording of the original version found on the 2009 EP, These Waters.
 Released in the United Kingdom on 3 June 2011 as a digital download and on CD, the song entered the UK Singles Chart at number 97 and reached a peak chart position of number 70.
 The single's cover art was designed by Owen Tozer.

 The single was re-released on 23 February 2012 containing one extra version of the song.

 The song finds Howard using fairy tale lyrics to lament about human nature.

 Music video

 A music video to accompany the release of "The Wolves" was released on YouTube on 22 June 2011 with a total length of three minutes and nineteen seconds.
 The video is also included on the deluxe edition of the studio album Every Kingdom.